DreamMaoMao/hycov/README.md

-        alt_toggle_auto_next = 0 # auto focus next window when toggle overview in alt swith mode click_in_cursor = 1 # when click to jump,the target windwo is find by cursor, not the current foucus window. hight_of_titlebar = 0 # height deviation of title bar height
+        alt_toggle_auto_next = 0 # auto focus next window when toggle overview in alt swith mode click_in_cursor = 1 # when click to jump,the target windwo is find by cursor, not the current foucus window. hight_of_titlebar = 0 # height deviation of title bar height show_special = 0 # show windwos in special workspace in overview.

     }
 }